guzzle/RingPHP/docs/spec.rst

     from fopen, an ``Iterator`` that yields chunks of data, an object that implemented ``__toString``, or a ``GuzzleHttp\Stream\StreamInterface``.

-then
-    (callable) A function that is invoked immediately after a response or error has been received.
-The callable is passed the response array *by reference*.
-The callable MAY modify the passed response to modify the response that is ultimately returned by the adapter (whether it's a synchronous response or a future response).

 future
-    (bool, string) Specifies whether or not a request SHOULD be a non-blocking, future response.
-By default, responses can be either actual response arrays or ``GuzzleHttp\Ring\FutureArrayInterface`` objects which act like
-    associative arrays but are fulfilled asynchronously or when they are accessed.
+    (bool, string) Controls the asynchronous behavior of a response.

-    Set to ``true`` to *request* that a future response be provided.
-Keep in mind that you might not necessarily get an actual future response if the adapter you are using does not support them.
-Omit the ``future`` option or set to it ``false`` to request that a synchronous response be provided.
+    Set to ``true`` or omit the ``future`` option to *request* that a request will be completed asynchronously.
+Keep in mind that your request might not necessarily be completed asynchronously based on the adapter you are using.
+    Set the ``future`` option to ``false`` to request that a synchronous response be provided.

     You can provide a string value to specify fine-tuned future behaviors that may be specific to the underlying adapters you are using.
-There are, however, some common future options that adapter should implement if possible.
+There are, however, some common future options that adapters should implement if possible.

+    lazy
-    - lazy: Requests that the adapter does not open and send the request immediately, but rather only opens and sends the request once the future is dereferenced.
-This option is often useful for sending a large number of requests concurrently to allow adapters to take better advantage of non-blocking transfers.
+        Requests that the adapter does not open and send the request immediately, but rather only opens and sends the request once the future is dereferenced.
+This option is often useful for sending a large number of requests concurrently to allow adapters to take better advantage of non-blocking transfers by first building up a pool of requests.

     If an adapter does not implement or understand a provided string value, then the request MUST be treated as if the user provided ``true`` rather than the string value.

-    Future responses created by asynchronous adapters MUST attempt to complete any outstanding future responses when a process completes.
+    Future responses created by asynchronous adapters MUST attempt to complete any outstanding future responses when they are destructed.
 Asynchronous adapters MAY choose to automatically complete responses when the number of outstanding requests reaches an adapter-specific threshold.